emqx/emqx-docs/en_US/advanced/retained.md

 The message read and deliver rate can be controlled.
 When a client subscribes to a wildcard topic, it may match a large number of topics having messages retained.
-Without flow control, the all matched messages will be copied into the subscriber's process memory space, this may cause the subscriber Erlang process (the actor) to allocate excessive amout of RAM and risk at shutdown forced by the `force_shutdown` policy.
+Without flow control, the all matched messages will be copied into the subscriber's process memory space, this may cause the subscriber Erlang process (the actor) to allocate excessive amount of RAM and risk at shutdown forced by the `force_shutdown` policy.

-To make it less agressive, `retainer.flow_control` settings can be used.
+To make it less aggressive, `retainer.flow_control` settings can be used.
 The processing flow is as follows:

 1. Load `batch_read_number` of retained message from the retainer storage